 o SUN STREAK viewers work well under operational stress.
-It may be that an environment of operational stress with a clear and immediate need has a crucial focusing effect that enables RV to function better.
+It may be that an environment of operational stress generates a clear and immediate need.
+This situation seems to foster conditions that enables RV to function better.

 o Obtaining highly reliable RV data and then applying it to real operational projects is difficult.
 However, it is evident that continued work with RV data does result in greater insight on how best to use RV data and on how best to utilize RV talent available.
 Thus, it is anticipated that RV data utility will increase as experience of the SUN STREAK team grows.